lorenzo-rovigatti/be-lazy/bash.md

 [Bash](https://www.gnu.org/software/bash/) is probably the most common [Unix shell](https://en.wikipedia.org/wiki/Unix_shell).
 It is the default login shells of many LInux distributions, as well as of Apple's Mac OS X. For our purposes, Bash is the command line through which we communicate with and operate on the files and directories stored on the filesystem.

+## Files and directories

+The first task you will likely use the shell for is to browse through the filesystem to work with files and directories (create, delete, move or edit them, execute programs, *etc.*).
+But wait, what is the filesystem?

 ## Redirection and piping

 The main strength of Bash (and of all the other shells) comes from the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which can be summarised as[^bash_philosophy]